Digitaria exilis: Mineral content

-D. exilis shows generally mineral contents that are in the range of other cereals (Table 1).
+D. exilis shows generally mineral contents that are in the range of other cereals.
 However, it contains much more sulphur than other cereals.
 Furthermore, the sulphur concentrates primarily in the grain rather than the husk as with other cereals.

-This leads to D. exilis containing twice as much methionine - a sulphur compound - as corn or millet, and three times as much as rice does.
+This leads to D. exilis containing twice as much methionine—a sulphur compound—as corn or millet, and three times as much as rice does.
 Some of the minerals are concentrated in the husk, which is lost during the hulling process.

 The remaining fatty acids in the hulled grain are mainly unsaturated fats like linoleic and oleic acid.
 The most present saturated fat is palmitic acid.
-It has been reported that Digitaria exilis is an optimal food for people having diabetic problems.
+It has been reported that D. exilis is an optimal food for people having diabetic problems.